xcollantes/checkmate-frontend/README.md

   <a aria-label="NPM version" href="https://www.npmjs.com/">
     <img alt="" src="https://img.shields.io/badge/npm-CB3837?style=for-the-badge&logo=npm&logoColor=white">
   </a>
 </p>

 ## Getting started

-TODO

-## Configs

 ### .env.local

 Global variables for web app.

-### firebaseApp.js

-Firebase specific credentials.
+In production, this can be replaced with ENV vars.

 ### config.json

 Settings for web app such as website name, home page taglines, links to terms, links to privacy statement, and color scheme.
+Acts as global variables for application.

+###

-## Credits
+## Common pitfalls

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+### Optimizations

+Use NextJS's `Image` tag as opposed to the `img` tag.  `Image` will automatically image reponsive and load the image only when in the viewport.

+`getStaticPaths` needs to be used for dynamic pages such as `[id].js`.

+``